 - Before you start blending, remove the center insert in the lid of your blender.
 Then, place your hand over top the lid with a dish towel and keep most of the hole covered.
 This is done to allow the hot steam to escape and prevent any splashes while the blender is running.

 For this Thai Coconut Curry Pumpkin Soup recipe, I recommend:

 - Mae Ploy Red Curry Paste – This is one I use and love!
 It gives amazing, authentic flavor to Thai dishes and adds the perfect amount of heat.

 - Thai Kitchen Coconut Milk – I love the taste and consistency of this brand.
 It adds so much body and richness to soups and curries.

 - KitchenAid Hand Blender – This is the one I use and love!
 I have had mine for years and it is one of my favorite kitchen tools.
 I use it all the time to make soups, dips and smoothies.

 Important: If you are vegan, be sure to use a brand of Thai Red Curry Paste that is vegan.
 The one I use is not, but this red curry paste is vegan and is also very good.

-If you make this Thai Pumpkin Soup with Coconut Milk recipe, let me know!
+If you make this Thai Coconut Curry Pumpkin Soup recipe, let me know!
 Rate it and leave a comment below, because I love hearing from you! 🙂

 - 1 tablespoon coconut oil